 What if my font name is that of a common name for a person?

-While we don’t recommend using person names for fonts as they are not usually unique, we will accept them on MyFonts provided it does not conflict with existing fonts.
+While we don’t recommend using person names for fonts as they are not usually unique, we will accept them provided it does not conflict with existing fonts.

 What if my font name has multiple definitions in English or another language?

 In many languages, words can have multiple definitions.
-Please keep in mind that MyFonts has an international audience and therefore customers come with different experiences and knowledge.
+Please keep in mind that we have an international audience and therefore customers come with different experiences and knowledge.
 It is best to select font names that as universal and easy to understand, and would have some resemblance to the styling and category of your font.

 Names of fonts can often imply that they contain certain qualities such as: styling features, characters for language support, or that the font is best used in certain scenarios.
 Customers generally expect there to be a connection in these cases, described in your description and in your sample images.

 For example: if there is a font named “Mandarin”, then the word itself could remind customers of two things: the type of fruit or the Chinese language.
 If the description and images for this font include clear references to the fruit, and you explicitly say that the font does not support Mandarin characters, then we would accept it.
-If the font name contains the word Mandarin and there is no described connection to the fruit and it does not support the language, then it would be misleading for customers and would not be accepted.
+If the font name contains the word Mandarin and there is no described connection to the fruit and it does not include Mandarin characters, then it would be misleading for customers (because they would think it contains Mandarin characters when it doesn't) and would not be accepted.